Why not go on a family snowdrop walk?

 When the weather is cold you need something special to motivate you to get out for a family walk.
 There can be few sights as uplifting as a carpet of snowdrops in the middle of winter.
 They’re so pretty and remind you that spring is just round the corner.
 Best of all small children seem to love snowdrops!
 Maybe it’s because they can get down close to them and see their funny little green and white faces.
 So grab your hats and gloves, it’s time for a winter family walk in the fresh air!
 Maybe invite the grandparents too for a multi-generational day out!

 Here in the North West of England and North Wales there are some beautiful places to see snowdrops.
 Look out for those offering special snowdrop walks.

-So here are our suggestions for where you can take your children for a snowdrop walk near you.
+So here are our suggestions for a family-friendly snowdrop walk near you.

 Charity snowdrop walk at Norton Priory Museum & Gardens

 Enjoy a walk in the beautiful surroundings of Norton Priory Gardens and plant snowdrops in support of Child Bereavement UK.
 Enjoy tea and cake afterwards!